-Whether on construction sites, in agriculture or in subsoil investigations – the nature of the soil plays a crucial role.
-Cohesive soils in particular can be a challenge, as their properties change significantly depending on the moisture content.
+Whether on construction sites, in agriculture, or during geotechnical investigations, soil quality plays a crucial role.
+Cohesive soils, in particular, can be challenging, as their properties change significantly depending on moisture content.

 What is cohesive soil?

-Cohesive soil is made up of fine-grained material such as clay or silt.
-It is called cohesive soil because the fine particles hold water and thereby hold it together.
-Unlike non-cohesive soil , which is made up of coarse-grained material such as stone or sand and drains water quickly, cohesive soil can absorb large amounts of moisture.
-This causes it to become soft and mushy when wet, while in dry periods it shrinks, hardens and cracks.
-This is particularly problematic for construction projects as it causes the soil to lose stability.
+Cohesive soil consists of fine-grained material such as clay or silt.
+It is called cohesive soil because the fine particles retain water and thus hold it together.
+Unlike non-cohesive soils , which consist of coarse-grained material such as stone or sand and drain water quickly, cohesive soil can absorb large amounts of moisture.
+This causes it to become soft and mushy when wet, while during dry periods it shrinks, hardens, and cracks.
+This is particularly problematic for construction projects, as it causes the soil to lose stability.

 Cohesive vs. non-cohesive soil – The most important differences